 - (a) by the Police or a public authority for the delivery of vehicles, plant or materials; or - (b) in an emergency to avoid the loss of life, damage to property or to prevent environmental harm; or - (c) where the works are inaudible at the nearest sensitive receivers; or - (d) where a variation is approved in advance in writing by the Planning Secretary or his nominee if appropriate justification is provided for the works.

-Notification of such construction activities as referenced in Condition C5 must be given to affected residents before undertaking the activities or as soon as is practical afterwards.
+Notification of such activities must be given to affected residents before undertaking the activities or as soon as is practical afterwards.